royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 skepticism.
 Perhaps there could be more than one to bring even more junior scholars into the conference." />
 <pullQuote title="Sessions with overlapping topics seem to often be scheduled against
-eachother.
+each other.
 I know scheduling must be difficult, and some conflicts are inevitable, but it seems like there must be a better way!" />
-</div><div class="right">
 <pullQuote title="It is better to cancel events than 'plough ahead' in dangerous conditions.
 HSS must ensure the safety of all attendees.
 Perhaps events in late afternoon should have been held remotely.
 HSS must now clarify its policy